A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Introduction

-In this paper, we propose to use graphene as the material due to its long electron mean free path, about 4 to 10 $\mu$m \cite{MFPT1} at room temperature, which may be larger than the characteristic length of the device.
-Thus ballistic electron transport can be maintained at room temperature.
-Recent experiments \cite{Zhang2009, Hartmann2010, Rickhaus2013, Williams2011, Allen2016} have successfully demonstrated ballistic electron transport in a quantum well created on graphene on the length scale of a few $\mu$m.
-Another advantage in using graphene is its ability of tuning Fermi energy level via gating voltage, which offers additional control over the device performance.
-The tunable Schottky barrier height formed at the interface of graphene and different semiconductors (e.g. Si and GaAs) has been confirmed both experimentally and theoretically \cite{SBH,SBH1,Liang2015,Ang2016,Liang2016}.
-All these technological advancements allow for the development of ultrafast electron waveguide switching devices by using graphene materials, which can be lightweight, easily-architectured, compact and cost-effective, as proposed in this paper.
+This limitation may be lifted with the advances in using graphene electron waveguide \cite{Zhang2009, Hartmann2010, Rickhaus2013, Williams2011, Allen2016}, which have successfully demonstrated ballistic electron transport in a quantum well created on graphene on the length scale of a few $\mu$m.
+Tunable Fermi level in the graphene via gating voltage will also offer additional control over the performance of electronic switching device as the tunable barrier height formed at the interface of graphene and different semiconductors (e.g. Si and GaAs) has been confirmed both experimentally and theoretically \cite{SBH,SBH1,Liang2015,Ang2016}, and thus provides another advantage over the fixed band offset at the interface of AlGaAs/GaAs material.
+All these new findings may enable a high on-off ratio electronic switching device by using graphene-based electron waveguide.

-In our two-dimensional (2D) model ($x$ and $y$ geometry), we propose an ultrafast quantum field-effect transistor (FET) like electron switching device consisting of two parallel graphene electron waveguides as shown in Fig. 1.
-The width of the waveguide is $d$ and the separation of the two waveguides is $D$.
-Aligned with the standard complementary metal-oxide-semiconductor (CMOS) FET terminology, the two parallel graphene waveguides can be regarded as a source waveguide and a drain waveguide.
-For each graphene waveguide, the two ends are referred as its input and output for the electrical signal.
-The ohmic contact between the metal electrodes and the graphene is assumed to enable sufficient electron injection into the waveguides.